scheinerman/SimplexTableaux.jl/README.md

 As a demonstration project, this is not suitable for solving actual linear programming (LP) problems.

-At present the user needs to specify a starting basis; see the documentation.

 This module is set up for minimization problems only.

 This module solves LPs using the simplex algorithm which is not the most performant method.